 Tax Credit Forms (T2202A) are issued in February.
 They may be downloaded and printed from ACORN.

 1. How do I get a confirmation letter?

 SGS prepares two kinds of letters for students:

 - Confirmation of degree letter: both master’s and doctoral students may request a letter confirming that all degree requirements have been met.
-To request such a letter, complete the confirmation of degree form.
-Master’s students can send the form by email to email@example.com; doctoral students can email firstname.lastname@example.org.
-The Doctoral Examinations Office will produce one letter free of charge for doctoral students.
+To request such a letter, complete the confirmation of degree form and send it to firstname.lastname@example.org.

 - Confirmation of registration letter: SGS provides proof of registration for various purposes such as securing student visas and maintaining OSAP interest-free status.
 To request such a letter, complete the confirmation of registration form and email it to email@example.com.